How to Find Band Members in Sapporo — Complete Guide to the Music Scene in Susukino, Odori, and Kita-24-jo

 |---|---|

-| Address | 5F, Dai-2 Hokkai Avanti Building, 4-chome Nishi, Minami 7-jo, Chuo Ward, Sapporo |
+| Address | 5F Daini Hokkaido Avanti Building, Minami 7-jo Nishi 4-chome, Chuo Ward, Sapporo |

-| Genre | Jazz (Beginners session, vocal session, big ensemble, etc.) |
+| Genre | Jazz (Beginners Session, Vocal Session, Big Ensemble, etc.) |

-| Sessions | Join jam sessions daily |
+| Sessions | Jam session participation OK daily |

-| Entry fee | Live charge 1,500-3,000 yen (+1 drink) |
+| Participation Fee | Live charge ¥1,500–3,000 (+1 drink) |

-Bands Formed and Active in Sapporo
+Bands Formed/Active in Sapporo

-| Artist | Origin/Formation | Notable Songs and Features |
+| Artist | Origin/Formation | Notable Songs and Characteristics |

 |---|---|---|

-| Sakanaction | Formed in Sapporo (Vocalist Ichiro Yamaguchi from Otaru City) | "New Treasure Island" and "Identity."
-Fusion of electronic and rock |
+| Sakanaction | Formed in Sapporo (Vocalist Ichiro Yamaguchi from Otaru) | "Shin Takarajima" "Identity."
+Electro-rock fusion |

-| eastern youth | Sapporo (formed 1988) | Mainstay of Japanese indie rock.
-Sound that seems scraped raw with emotion |
+| eastern youth | Sapporo (1988 formation) | Japanese indie rock mainstays.
+Sound carved from raw emotion |

-| bloodthirsty butchers | From Rumoi City, formed in Sapporo | Noisy yet lyrical.
-Became a legend after vocalist Hideki Yoshimura's sudden death in 2013 |
+| bloodthirsty butchers | Rumoi City origin, formed in Sapporo | Noisy yet lyrical.
+Guitarist Hideki Yoshimura's death in 2013 made them legendary |

-| Artist | Origin | Notable Songs and Features |
+| Artist | Hometown | Notable Songs and Characteristics |

 |---|---|---|

-| GLAY | Hakodate City | "HOWEVER" and "Temptation."
-Famous 200,000-person live.
-Hokkaido's greatest rock band |
+| GLAY | Hakodate | "HOWEVER" "Yuuwaku."
+200,000-person concert legend.
+Hokkaido's biggest rock band |

-| YUKI (JUDY AND MARY) | Hakodate City | "Freckles" and "Over Drive."
-Continues to perform at the forefront as a solo artist |
+| YUKI (JUDY AND MARY) | Hakodate | "Sobakasu" "Over Drive."
+Still first-rank as solo artist |

-| Nakajima Miyuki | Born in Sapporo (raised in Obihiro City) | "Thread" and "Star on the Ground."
-The pinnacle of Japan's singer-songwriters |
+| Miyuki Nakajima | Born in Sapporo (raised in Obihiro) | "Ito" "Chijou no Hoshi."
+Japan's premiere singer-songwriter |

-| Koji Tamaki (Anzen Chitai) | Asahikawa City | "Wine-Red Heart" and "Pastoral."
-One of Japan's finest vocalists |
+| Koji Tamaki (Safe Place) | Asahikawa | "Wine-Red Heart" "Denen."
+Japan's finest vocalist |

-Band Activity Costs in Sapporo
+Sapporo Band Activity Costs

-| Item | Monthly estimate | Notes |
+| Item | Monthly Estimate | Notes |

 |---|---|---|

-| Studio fees (4 sessions/month) | 4,800-8,000 yen | About half Tokyo's cost |
+| Studio (4x monthly) | ¥4,800–8,000 | About half Tokyo |

-| Live performances (1/month) | 3,000-10,000 yen | Ticket quota system is standard |
+| Live performance (1x monthly) | ¥3,000–10,000 | Ticket quota system typical |

-| Transportation | 2,000-5,000 yen | Subway and bus.
-Free parking at car-friendly studios |
+| Transportation | ¥2,000–5,000 | Subway + bus.
+Cars: free parking available at some studios |

-| Equipment maintenance | 2,000-5,000 yen | Strings, picks, drum heads, etc. |
+| Equipment maintenance | ¥2,000–5,000 | Strings, picks, drum heads, etc. |

-| Total | 11,800-28,000 yen | 30-40% cheaper than Tokyo |
+| Total | ¥11,800–28,000 | 30–40% cheaper than Tokyo |

 Sapporo-Specific Band Activity Circumstances

-Winter Travel Challenges
+Winter Travel Issues

 Car Culture Benefits